-And Paul concluded the same as I, after dealing with a couple of my college professors, "How can folks so smart, be so dumb?"
-For as he looked around at such a beautiful and renown city, he noticed that Athens was littered with countless temples, and altars, and idols.
+And I'm sure Paul concluded the same thing I thought after dealing with a couple of my college professors, "How can people so smart, be so dumb?"

+For as he looked around such a beautiful city - renown for its brilliance - he noticed Athens was littered with countless temples, and altars, and idols.

-Greek archeologists estimate there were over 3000 shrines in Athens - dedicated to the various gods of the Greek pantheon.
+Greek archeologists estimate there were over 3000 shrines in Athens - dedicated to various gods of the Greek pantheon.
 There were more idols in Athens than in all of Greece.
 There was a saying in the ancient world, "In Athens, it's easier to find a god than a man."

 Verse 17, "Therefore he reasoned in the synagogue with the Jews and with the Gentile worshipers, and in the marketplace daily with those who happened to be there."
-Paul wasn't content to share the Gospel in just the synagogue - a house of worship.
-The apostle went into the "Agora" or the local and secular marketplace.
-And this is what we should be doing in our world today.
-Let's take God's Word into the marketplace of ideas and invade education, business, media, politics.
+Paul wasn't content to share the Gospel in the synagogue - in a house of worship - the apostle went into the "Agora" or the local and secular marketplace.

+This is what we should be doing in our world today.
+Let's take God's Word to the marketplace of ideas, and invade education, business, entertainment, politics.

 Paul certainly didn't sit on his hands while people were dying and going to Hell...
-It reminds me of DL Moody.
+It reminds me of DL Moody...
 One day he was walking the street.
 A man was moving in the opposite direction when Moody asked him, "Are you a Christian?"
 The ole grump snarled, "Mind your own business!"
 Moody answered, "Sir, this is my business."
 And it's our business too!

-We should never get use to the sound of footsteps marching off to hell.
-Though Paul's plan in coming to Athens was to take a few days R&R, when exposed to the paganism around him, he had to say something...
+We should never get use to hearing the sound of footsteps marching off to hell.
+Though Paul's plan was to take a few days R&R, he exposed to the paganism around him, and had to say something to confront it...

-"Then certain Epicurean and Stoic philosophers encountered him.
+Verse 18, "Then certain Epicurean and Stoic philosophers encountered him.
 And some said, "What does this babbler want to say?"
-The word "babbler" means "seed picker."
-It referred to a bum who picked his food from the trash.
-Athenian philosophers were mocking Paul.
-They were calling the Gospel he preached "garbage."
+The Greek word translated "babbler" means "seed picker."
+It was derogatory.
+It referred to a bum who picked his food out of the trash.
+The Athenian philosophers mocked Paul.
+They were referring to the Gospel as garbage.

 Yet, "Others said, "He seems to be a proclaimer of foreign gods," because he preached to them Jesus and the resurrection."
-Paul proclaimed a risen Lord Jesus!
+Notice, Jesus' crucifixion and resurrection was the core message Paul preached.